 Home shows.
 Industry shows.
-Craft Fairs.
+Craft fairs.
 They’re all great opportunities to market your small business and sell your wares.
-Whether you have a trade show circuit that you run regularly or are exhibiting at your one and only event of the season, the same principles of show success apply.
-Here’s how you can increase your sales when you’ve taken your products and services on the road.
+Whether you have a trade show circuit that you run regularly or are exhibiting at your one and only event of the season, the same principles of show sales and success apply.

 If you’re an artist or crafter, you already know this, but it applies to every business.
 The first secret of selling more at any show or fair is that you and your products and services will be judged partly by those around you.

 In other words, if the stuff around you is junk, the perceived value of your products and services will suffer.
 Likewise, if everything around you is top-notch, your products and services will immediately gain luster.

 So it’s important that you research any place you’re planning to sell ahead of time.
 Before you attend that trade show, choosing the right shows for your products or services will give you the best chance to maximize your profit.

 Draw Customers With Your Display

 Think visibility first.
 Before you can sell anyone anything, you have to get them to your booth.
 If you’ve ever attended a large trade show, you know that there seem to be big electronic display screens everywhere, showing everything from flashing words to full-length movies about attendees' products.

 Well, that sort of thing might work for you too, depending on your venue and what you’re selling.
 But you don’t have to use a screen to get people to pay attention and.
 At a recent farmer’s market, one of the vendors was dressed as a pirate (which tied in perfectly to the name of his farm) and his stall full of vegetables was mobbed.